Alexander Shlemenko: Fighting style

 Shlemenko is known for his unorthodox striking style, which is difficult to refer to as traditional Muay Thai, Kickboxing, or ARB.
 Alexander is known for his knee strikes, he also often uses techniques such as the spinning backkick or spinning backfist.
 As stated in many interviews, he prefers to fight stand-up rather than on the ground, always trying to knock his opponent out.
 Often esteemed as a pure striker, Shlemenko also has some grappling skills, which he showed by defeating via submission among others Gregory Babene and Zakir Lalashov (both via triangle choke).
 Alexander switches from southpaw to orthodox during his fights.
 In his blog he says, that he can fight equally in both positions.

 Beside his technical skills, Alexander shows impressive cardio during his fights, which he attributes to skiing as a teenager.

-Training

-Alexander Shlemenko trains twice a day at the "Saturn Profi" sports club in Omsk, Russia.
-Although of his young age, but through his big experience in MMA and his degree in sport science Shlemenko is already active as a trainer too.
-His students Alexander Sarnavskiy and Andrey Koreshkov are looked as top prospects in mixed martial arts, showing impressive ground game and stand-up skills.
-As of March 2015, Sarnavskiy has a record of 30–2 while Koreshkov won Bellator Welterweight Championship on 17 July 2015.

-During Bellator Season 5 Middleweight Tournament, Shlemenko and his students were training for three months in the US, at HB Ultimate Sports Center or Reign MMA, working together with BJ Penn and Mark Muñoz among other top MMA-fighters.